Terenceyuyue/varFEM/README.md

 ## 1-D problems

 FEM1D.m and main_FEM1D.m introduce FEM programming of one dimensional problems.
 The assembly of stiffness matrix and load vector is explained in detail.
+The final sparse assembling index is now replaced by

+'''
+ii = reshape(repmat(elem,Ndof,1), [], 1);
+jj = repmat(elem(:), Ndof,1);
+'''

 ## 2-D Poisson equation
 The source code of solving the 2-D Poisson equation are presented, see Poisson.m, PoissonP1.m, PoissonP2.m and PoissonP3.m.